About the program

 - The College of Arts, Law and Education will organise and coordinate all workshops and public events.

-The successful applicant will be informed of the decision in early May 2024.
+The successful applicant will be informed of the decision in mid-May 2025.

 Michelle Cahill was the Hedberg Writer-in-Residence 2023